 The committee will be an advisory body for student publications.
 It will serve as a buffer between the administration on one hand and the publications’ constituencies on the other.

 The Student Publications Committee has 11 voting members, which includes a representation of faculty, staff, students and a professional journalist.
 It consists of:

-- The director of the School of Media.
+- The director of the School of Media & Communication.
 (Ron DeMarse)

 - A representative from the WKU Division of Enrollment and Student Experience, nominated by the vice president for that area.
 (Bryson Davis)

 - A representative from the WKU Community Affairs area, nominated by the leadership of that area.
 (Alicia Carter)

 - Three faculty or senior staff members to represent academic or academic-related areas appointed for renewable three-year terms, one nominated by the University Senate, two nominated by a three-member executive committee appointed by the Student Publications Committee chair.
 (Bob Hatfield, Aaron Hughey, Martha Sales)